 HIV could be reducing effectiveness of vaccines

 For those of us living with HIV one of the ongoing concerns is picking up new infections.
 Vaccines can help with this, but for many infections we know that vaccines simply aren't as effective on us as the general population.
+Why is that?

+The women were then exposed to Vaccinia, the virus used in the smallpox vaccine, to test their immune system's response.
 The findings showed that whilst 20% of the HIV-negative women reached the target threshold for CD4 T-cell response to the virus, only 2.4% of the HIV-positive women reached the same target.

 The study’s authors say the results show that even though HIV treatment helps restablish the immune system of a person with HIV, this may not hold for some viruses or vaccines that person had in childhood.

 They also found that the HIV-positive women showed an increased CD8 T-cell activation, which has been linked to chronic inflammatory state, an acknowledged driver in accelerated or accentuated aging in people with HIV.

 If HIV is reducing effectiveness of past vaccines, even after people have commenced HIV treatment, this could increased the risk of common infections among people living with the virus.
 In particular, common childhood diseases such as measles, mumps, chickenpox and whooping cough may pose a more serious risk than previously thought.

 In a press release Michael Augenbraun, MD, a professor of medicine at State University of New York Downstate Health Sciences University and Kings County Hospital Center, said: